Mudasir-Wazir/booking.com_reviews_analytics/README.md

 Data Cleaning: Removing stopwords, common words, and special characters.

-Text Preprocessing: Tokenization, lemmatization, and part-of-speech tagging.
+Text Preprocessing: Tokenization, lemmatization, and part-of-speech tagging for processing positive and negative reviews in the form of comments.

 Feature Extraction: Identifying and extracting relevant features from the cleaned text data.